MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/ESRT-pct-machines-blocked-bitlocker.md

 ## Description

-% of machines that installed a firmware and was blocked by bitlocker
+Percent of machines that installed a firmware and was blocked by bitlocker

 ## Measure attributes